-Applicants to master's degree programs in art therapy may need to have completed prerequisite courses in psychology and the fine arts.
-Aspiring art therapists should also contact their state to find out how the art therapy profession is regulated and inquire if certain online programs will prepare them for professional practice.
-For example, art therapists may hold licensure as marriage and family therapists or licensed professional clinical counselors and also be registered as art therapists.
+Applicants to master's degree programs in art therapy must hold a bachelor's degree, and they may need to have completed prerequisite courses in psychology and the fine arts.
 Prospective online art therapy students may need to find out whether or not programs meet education standards from the Art Therapy Credentials Board, the American Art Therapy Association and/or other professional therapy or mental health organizations.

 Through an online Master of Arts in Art Therapy program, students study concepts in counseling, psychology and art that allow them to utilize therapeutic skills and develop their own art therapy techniques.
 Students not only acquire art therapy skills, they also learn business practices and professional standards.

 To be eligible for enrollment in one of these programs, students typically must have a bachelor's degree and an educational background in fine arts, psychology or counseling.
 Programs generally require students to gain hands-on experience in art therapy, so most programs require some type of internship.

 Typically, an online master's degree program in art therapy takes about two years to complete.
 In most cases, these are hybrid programs that require students to spend some time completing on-campus residencies and internships at local mental healthcare facilities.